 Key facilities may include:

-- Fully accessible toilets at all bus stations.
+- Fully accessible toilets at some bus stations (during opening hours).

 - Parent and baby facilities at some bus stations.